 The coronavirus is affecting people around the world right now, including our patients.
 The stress of the crisis alone can negatively affect your smile.
-As your trusted dentists in Silver Spring, MD, we want to update you on how you can continue to take care of your dental health during the COVID-19 crisis.
+As your trusted dentists in Sterling, VA, we want to update you on how you can continue to take care of your dental health during the COVID-19 crisis.
 Here are our best tips for maintaining your dental health during the stress of COVID-19:

 Practice Good Oral Hygiene